Fred Costello: 2016 congressional campaign

 When Rep. Ron DeSantis decided to run for Marco Rubio's U.S. Senate seat after Sen. Rubio entered the 2016 presidential race, Fred Costello entered the race to fill DeSantis' seat in Florida's 6th Congressional District.
 Fred was one of 6 Republican candidates until Sen. Rubio dropped his presidential bid, and Rep. DeSantis opted to drop out of the Senate race to run for re-election.
 Costello remained in the race (as promised).
 G.G.
 Galloway, an Ormond Beach-based realtor also remained in the race with Rep. DeSantis.
 The incumbent congressman won 61.0% of the Republican primary vote.
 Costello won 24.7% and Galloway won 14.3%.

 2018 congressional campaign

 When Rep. Ron DeSantis opted to run for Governor of Florida instead of re-election, Costello entered the race for Congress in Florida's 6th Congressional District.
 He launched his campaign with a series of rallies in Ormond Beach, Palm Coast, St. Johns County, Deltona, and Mount Dora.
 Costello's campaign theme — "Fred stands for US" — emphasized years of public elected and volunteer service as a local leader attending to the issues of his constituents in the community.
-Michael Waltz defeated Costello and John Ward in the Republican primary with 42.4% of the vote, compared to 30.4% for Ward and 27.2% for Costello.
+Mike Waltz defeated Costello and John Ward in the Republican primary with 42.4% of the vote, compared to 30.4% for Ward and 27.2% for Costello.
 Waltz went on to win the general election over Democrat Nancy Soderberg.